unchaptered/21-10-lecture-popcorntime/study.md

 - localhost:3000/#
 - localhost:3000/#/search

-> So, If you want users to feel "it seems like web!" when they come into your App. <br> You would use BrowserRouter.
+> So, If you want users to feel "it seems like a web!" when they come into your App. <br> You would use BrowserRouter.

-> But, Your intension is in"it seems like app". <br> You need to use HashRouter
+> But, Your intension seems like "it seems like a app". <br> You need to use HashRouter

 #### Topic 002 : What is [Composition] ?